 This specialist skills module costs £180 +VAT per delegate.

-We also run this course as bespoke in-house training which can be tailored and delivered exclusively for your council.
+We also run this course as in-house training which can be tailored and delivered exclusively for your council.
 In-house training ensures everyone is up to best practice standard and maintains consistent learning across the whole council.
-To find out more about bespoke training please email Laura Ward.
+To find out more about in-house training please email Laura Ward.